cita-bot/cita-bot/README.md

 4. Download [chromedriver](https://chromedriver.chromium.org/downloads) and put it in the PATH (Python dir from step 1 should work).

     4.1.
-[Windows only] Download [wsay](https://github.com/p-groarke/wsay/releases) and put it in the PATH
+[Windows only] Download [wsay](https://github.com/p-groarke/wsay/releases) and put it in the PATH.

 5. Copy example file and fill your data, save it as `grab_me.py`.